-14 Insurance
+Insurance

-To what extent do available insurance products afford a contractor coverage for: damage to the property of third parties; injury to workers or third parties; delay damages; and damages due to environmental hazards.
+15 To what extent do available insurance products afford a contractor coverage for: damage to the property of third parties; injury to workers or third parties; delay damages; and damages due to environmental hazards.
 Does the local law limit contractors' liability for damages?

-With increased business activity and a continued forecast of positive economic growth for the next decade, Qatar's insurance market has been growing and developing into a leading and sophisticated sector of the type one would find in Western Europe.
+With increased business activity and a continued forecast of positive economic growth for the next decade, Qatar's insurance market has been growing and developing into a leading and sophisticated sector of the type one would find in western Europe.
 Insurance products are readily available to provide a contractor with appropriate coverage, including for damage to the property of third parties and injury to workers or third parties.
 The availability of coverage for delay damages and damages due to environmental hazards depends on the insurance company involved.
-If cover cannot be arranged in Qatar, which is rare, insurance outside Qatar may be arranged.
 Local laws do not limit contractors' liability except in the case of force majeure or fault of their clients or a third party, unless otherwise agreed by the parties.

-15 Labour requirements
+Labour requirements

-Are there any laws requiring a minimum amount of local labour to be employed on a particular construction project?
+16 Are there any laws requiring a minimum amount of local labour to be employed on a particular construction project?